Health plans may impose annual dollar limits on essential health benefits no lower than:

 Annual limits are prohibited for plan years beginning on or after January 1, 2014.

 Note: The restrictions on annual limits only apply to certain types of health plans, such as major medical insurance.
 They do not apply to HIPAA excepted benefits, such as disability, cancer, hospital indemnity, or accident insurance.
-Click here for more information about the types of benefits that are exempt from the Health Care Reform plan design mandates.
+Click here for more information about the types of benefits that are exempt from the ACA plan design mandates.

 Annual Limits Hot Topics & FAQs